 The SCC provides audio and video capabilities for hearings within its courtrooms.
 If you are participating in an SCC hearing as an involved party, company, witness or legal counsel, you may plan presentation of information accordingly.
 Please review Courtroom Equipment Capabilities.

 Once all public witnesses have been heard, the hearing becomes an evidentiary proceeding.
 During this phase, case participants (usually represented by legal counsel) present expert testimony, offer supporting exhibits, raise objections, file briefs, and present legal arguments.
 Public witnesses may observe but may not participate in this phase of an SCC proceeding.

 If you are unable to attend a hearing, written comments are welcome and usually must be filed a week in advance of a scheduled hearing.

 When public notice is provided prior to the event, the Commission accepts electronic filing of comments from the public.
 Such comments must refer to the proper case number.

 You may access current case information through the Commission's online Docket Search feature.
 To obtain official copies of documents, contact the Document Control Center of the Clerk's Office at (804-371-9838) where you may order documents for a fee.
 You may also visit the SCC to review documents on site.
-The SCC is located at Tyler Building, 1300 E. Main St., Richmond, Virginia 23219.
+The SCC is located at 1300 E. Main St., Richmond, Virginia 23219.

 Cases in which there is wide public interest are broadcast over the Internet via a Commission webcast.
 A list of cases scheduled for webcast, along with information on how to listen is available.